aspose-pdf/Aspose.PDF-Documentation/nodejs-cpp/_index.md

 <h2>Welcome to Aspose.PDF for Node.js via C++</h2>

+Node.js is a cross-platform runtime environment for server-side and networking applications written in JavaScript.
+Essentially it allows you to run JavaScript applications outside of a browser context.

 Aspose.PDF for Node.js via C++ is a powerful toolkit that allows JavaScript to run and helps developers do various tasks for PDF in the Node.js environment.

 Aspose.PDF for Node.js allows developers to manipulate PDF files directly on the Web.
 Aspose.PDF for Node.js via C++ is built on the use of WebAssembly technology and is based on Aspose.PDF for .NET.